 Send us a scanned copy of your visa to firstname.lastname@example.org to check whether your current visa is eligible for study at the University of Portsmouth.

 You’ll get a biometric residence permit (BRP) as part of your visa application.

 This will include your name, date and place of birth, fingerprints, a photo, your immigration status and any conditions of your stay.

 When you complete your visa application form, please state you wish to collect your visa from an 'Alternative Collection Location' (ACL) and enter this ACL code: 2HE479.

 Due to Covid restrictions BRP cards will be sent to your UK home address after you arrive if you selected the University for BRP card delivery.
-You will need to upload your UK visa with an entry stamp to confirm you have arrived in the country.
+You will need to complete the ID submission form once you have arrived in the UK as you will need to upload your UK visa with an entry stamp to confirm you have arrived in the country.
 The form will ask you to confirm your term time address.
 It is important to include your permanent UK address so that your BRP card can be posted to you, at this address.

 Your BRP card will not be available for collection from the University even though your decision letter says this.

 If you chose the Post Office for the delivery of your BRP card please follow the instructions for collection on your visa decision letter.